 Although the Dell DA310 does support Power Delivery pass-through (meaning just one cable to the Mac from the Dell adapter), it is documented that the adapter will only allow pass-through for up to 90W.
 Larger MacBook models come with a 96W charger.
 However, the adapter itself will consume a small amount of power for it’s functionality (powering the Realtek network chip and USB hub).
 This will mean that a 16″ MacBook that requires more power will charge slower, and may slowly end up consuming power from the battery as the power required to recharge the MacBook will not be enough under load.

 Some Dell models, like the XPS 15 9500 with NVIDIA GPUs will not receive enough power when plugged into the Dell DA310.
 Dell recommends connecting the MacBook to the supplied MacBook power adapter directly, skipping the bypass of the Dell DA310.

 Only one of the three display outputs (HDMI, VGA or DVI) can be used at a time.
 I did not test whether it was possible to chain additional adapters using the USB-C port.
-I also didn’t test the VGA port.
+As well as the USB-C port chaining, I also didn’t test the VGA port.

-I have experienced an issue where the Dell DA310 will occasionally decide that it will not go above 1920×1080.
-Reconnecting the device resolves the problem.
+One issue that I did experience was where the Dell DA310 occasionally decided that it will not go above 1920×1080.
+Reconnecting the device resolved the problem.
 I have not seen this happen recently, so it’s possible that a system update from Apple has fixed the problem.